 In a similar way, the writer of Hebrews says that Isaac was Abraham’s “only begotten son” (Heb 11:17 when it is clear that Abraham had other sons besides Isaac.
 Ishmael was Abraham’s firstborn son from Hagar, and he had six other sons born to Keturah (Gen 25:1-2).
 But Isaac was called “the only begotten son” of Abraham and Sarah due to his uniqueness as being the son of the Promise and a patriarch of Israel, the holy nation of God.

-There is a line of developing revelation in John chapter 1, from verse 1 through to verse 18.
-In the first chapter of his gospel, John writes of Jesus, revealing him as the Word who was with God and who was God, and who was with God in the beginning (1:1-2); this Word was the Creator of all things (1:3) and the author of life (1:4).
+There is a line of developing identification in John chapter 1, from verse 1 through to verse 18.
+John writes of Jesus, revealing him as the Word who was with God and who was God, and who was with God in the beginning (1:1-2); this Word was the Creator of all things (1:3) and the author of life (1:4).
 This Word is identified as being Jesus in 1:9-13, and neither the world of humanity nor his own people, the Jews, recognised him.
 The Word was made flesh, became truly human, and dwelt among men (1:14); the only begotten Son, who was “in the bosom of the Father”, declared and revealed God to humanity (1:18).

 Not only does this verse (Isa 45:21-23) show that Titus 2:13 is to be understood as meaning that Jesus and God are one God and one Saviour, we also see how the last part of the verse is also applied to Jesus.
 Paul writes, “…for we shall all stand before the judgment seat of Christ.
 For it is written, As I live, says the Lord, every knee shall bow to me, and every tongue confess to God.
 So then every one of us shall give account to God” (Rom 14:10-12).
 And in another letter, Paul writes, “…at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Phil 2:10-11).